Nikoltod/net-core-doodle/README.md

-# C# console application
+# C# Store app

-This is a simple Store application made in C#.
+This is a simple Store application which can be used with all kind of products made in C#.
 The application consists of :

 Store : which will sell the items within the store and be able to replenish the suply of the store from the Storage